Sameer Meghe: Education and early career

 Sameer Meghe holds a Bachelor of Commerce Degree.

 Family and personal life

-Sameer Meghe is married to Vrinda Meghe and they have son Raghav & daughter Ridhima.
+Sameer Meghe is married to Vrinda Meghe and they have son Raghav and daughter Ridhima.

 Political career

 In 2011, elected president of Youth Congress from Nagpur Lok Sabha constituency polling almost 750 votes.

 In 2014, elected as MLA of Maharashtra from Hingna by 23,158 Votes from NCP leader & former Cabinet Minister who is candidate Rameshchandra Gopikisan Bang.